 Clinical Assistant Professor for methods courses in literacy, middle grades methodology, directed middle grades teaching and and social studies.

 In addition to a BA in English, I hold a Masters of Education from UNC-Charlotte; Masters of Divinity from Shaw University Divinity School; certifications in Reading Education (UNC-Chapel Hill/UNC-Charlotte), Curriculum and Instruction (UNC-Charlotte), and Educational Leadership(UNC-Charlotte); and a Doctorate (Virginia Union University's Samuel D. Proctor School of Theology).

 Starting my teaching profession with the North Star Borough School District in Fairbanks, Alaska, I've held the following positions as an educator over the years: (1) elementary teacher, junior high teacher, high school teacher, reading/math diagnostician, instructional supervisor in Richmond County School System; (2) Chapter I Helping Teacher/Coordinator, assistant principal, and Director of Instruction in the Orange County Schools; (3) Director of Instruction and Staff Development and Director of Special Programs in the Chapel Hill-Carrboro City School System; (4) Adult Basic Education teacher for Durham Technical Community College and Fayetteville Technical Community College in reading, math, and science; (5) Adjunct Professor for the Schools of Education at UNC-Charlotte and North Carolina Central University.
-I started at North Carolina Central University as an Adjunct Professor at NCCU since January 1992.
+I started at North Carolina Central University as an Adjunct Professor in January 1992.
 Currently, I am a Clinical Assistant Professor at North Carolina Central University.

 (1) Literacy development of children of multiple births; in particular, twins.